 As a STAR Project client who receives housing also is required to attend our Ready to Rent program which teaches them the skills to become successful renters in the future.
 Is a 6 week program that they attend once a week and receive a certificate of completion once they finish all the sessions.

 Also, as The STAR Project is part of the Homeless Alliance, we often partner with several other agencies regarding housing matters.
 For example, we help clients who are in recovery arrange to live in one of the three local Oxford houses, which is a drug and alcohol sober living house.

 For our clients finding employment, even with an education, can be difficult because of hiring practices that disqualify applicants with felonies before they ever get a chance to discuss their qualifications.

-Besides directing prospective employers towards these services we also can help clients with job readiness, resumes and cover letters, and with referrals to WorkSource, BMAC Jobs, and the Department of Vocational Rehab.
+Besides directing prospective employers towards these services we also can help clients with job readiness, resumes and cover letters, and with referrals to WorkSource, BMAC Jobs, 70 Million Jobs and the Department of Vocational Rehab.
 We share an employment transition specialist with BMAC who helps people with job readiness as well as makes referrals and builds relationships with potential employers.